News

 When: August 21, 2025

-People: Peter A. Lauricella, Christopher Martin, Vonnetta L. Benjamin, Matthew N. Foree, Parks K. Stone, Angela W. Russell, David Hall, William L. Waudby, Christopher P. Flanagan, Christine A. Knipper, George C. Rockas, Kathryn Anne Grace, Gerald A. Stein II, Andrew J. Albright, Michael J. Duffy, Melissa A. Murphy-Petros, Craig Brinker, Angela M. Buchanan, J. Price Collins, Ashley F. Gilmore, Jennafer G. Groswith, Stephani R. Johnson, Jarad L. Kent, Jennifer Martin, R. Douglas Noah Jr., Susan Abbott Schwartz, Kimberly A. Wilson, Emily L.P.
-Aguero, Jason D. Melichar, Ryan A. Williams, Jane E. Young, Christopher D. Yvars, Kent M. Adams, John W. Bridger, Christina C. Huston, Lori D. Proctor, John R. Shepperd, Ronald L. White, John S. Graham, Karen L. Bashor, Michael Lowry, Sheri Thome, William S. Cook, Kevin M. Mulvaney, David S. Eisen, Diana M. Estrada, William Tolin Gay, Linda Tai Hoshide, Gregory K. Lee, David Simantob, Tae S. Um, James M. Burd, Scott Davidson, Marcia L. Pearson, Christopher M. Piekarski, Lynsie Gaddis Rust, Maxwell L. Billek, Anne M. Dalena, Andrew M. Epstein, Roger R. Gottilla, Barbara Hopkinson Kelly, Kurt W. Krauss, William D. Lipkind, Carolyn F. O'Connor, Joanna Piorek, Thomas F. Quinn, James B. Sharp, Katherine E. Tammaro, Sheila Tarabour, Michael P. Turner, Mark R. Vespole, Matthew W. Lee, Peter M. Moore, Jason R. Waters, Alan Fiedel, Tanya I. Suarez, Sarah (Sally) Fry Bruch, William J. Katt, John P. Loringer, Michael Harowski, H. Jake Rodriguez, Jeffrey B. Araten, Eugene T. Boulé, Joseph L. Francoeur, Allison R. Graffeo, Robin N. Gregory, Ellen Greiper, Paul Karp, Guy J. Levasseur, Frances Malfa, Stuart A. Miller, Richard Ng, Lois K. Ottombrino, Jay A. Potter, Ricki E. Roer, Dov G. Sternberg, John Y. Benford, Alicia M. Caridi, Jaime B. Eagan, Jessica Forbes, Nicholas D. Freeman, James M. Kloss, Sean M. McDonough, Noelle K. Sheehan, Brian F. Breen, John T. Donovan, William F. McDevitt, Kathleen D. Wilkinson, Michael Belisle, George Pitcher, David J. Aveni, Carole J. Buckner, Bruno W. Katz, Patrick J. Kearns, Michael P. McCloskey, William M. Hake, John H. Podesta, Julie A. Torres, Yakov P. Wiegmann, Erin P. Fraser, Daniel E. Tranen, Stephen P. Brown, Douglas M. Connors, Eric W.F.
+People: Peter A. Lauricella, Christopher Martin, Vonnetta L. Benjamin, Matthew N. Foree, Parks K. Stone, Angela W. Russell, David Hall, William L. Waudby, Christopher P. Flanagan, Christine A. Knipper, George C. Rockas, Kathryn Anne Grace, Gerald A. Stein II, Andrew J. Albright, Michael J. Duffy, Melissa A. Murphy-Petros, Craig Brinker, Angela M. Buchanan, J. Price Collins, Ashley F. Gilmore, Jennafer G. Groswith, Stephani R. Johnson, Jarad L. Kent, Jennifer Martin, R. Douglas Noah Jr., Kimberly A. Wilson, Emily L.P.
+Aguero, Jason D. Melichar, Ryan A. Williams, Jane E. Young, Christopher D. Yvars, Kent M. Adams, Christina C. Huston, Lori D. Proctor, John R. Shepperd, Ronald L. White, John S. Graham, Karen L. Bashor, Michael Lowry, Sheri Thome, William S. Cook, Kevin M. Mulvaney, David S. Eisen, Diana M. Estrada, William Tolin Gay, Linda Tai Hoshide, Gregory K. Lee, David Simantob, Tae S. Um, James M. Burd, Scott Davidson, Marcia L. Pearson, Christopher M. Piekarski, Lynsie Gaddis Rust, Maxwell L. Billek, Anne M. Dalena, Andrew M. Epstein, Roger R. Gottilla, Barbara Hopkinson Kelly, Kurt W. Krauss, William D. Lipkind, Carolyn F. O'Connor, Joanna Piorek, Thomas F. Quinn, James B. Sharp, Katherine E. Tammaro, Sheila Tarabour, Michael P. Turner, Mark R. Vespole, Matthew W. Lee, Peter M. Moore, Jason R. Waters, Alan Fiedel, Tanya I. Suarez, Sarah (Sally) Fry Bruch, William J. Katt, John P. Loringer, Michael Harowski, H. Jake Rodriguez, Jeffrey B. Araten, Eugene T. Boulé, Joseph L. Francoeur, Allison R. Graffeo, Robin N. Gregory, Ellen Greiper, Paul Karp, Guy J. Levasseur, Frances Malfa, Stuart A. Miller, Richard Ng, Lois K. Ottombrino, Jay A. Potter, Ricki E. Roer, Dov G. Sternberg, John Y. Benford, Alicia M. Caridi, Jaime B. Eagan, Jessica Forbes, Nicholas D. Freeman, James M. Kloss, Sean M. McDonough, Noelle K. Sheehan, Brian F. Breen, John T. Donovan, William F. McDevitt, Kathleen D. Wilkinson, Michael Belisle, George Pitcher, David J. Aveni, Carole J. Buckner, Bruno W. Katz, Patrick J. Kearns, Michael P. McCloskey, William M. Hake, John H. Podesta, Julie A. Torres, Yakov P. Wiegmann, Erin P. Fraser, Daniel E. Tranen, Stephen P. Brown, Douglas M. Connors, Eric W.F.
 Niederer, Daniel R. Coffman, Robert W. Goodson, Catherine A. Hanrahan, Alan B. Friedberg, Michael F. Grady, Jacqueline Hattar, Patricia Lacy, Philip Quaranta, Scott H. Stopnik, Thomas W. Tobin, Rachel Tallon Reynolds and Lloyd Bernstein

 Super Lawyers Names Three to 2024 Upstate NY Super Lawyers and Rising Stars Lists